Sunday, July 5, 2020

 All tracks are from either The Gilded Palace of Sin or the expanded version of Dr. Byrds & Mr. Hyde.

 For a title to this album, I did a lot of pondering.
 I don't like the name Dr. Byrds & Mr. Hyde and I assume The Gilded Palace of Sin is related to the song "Sin City" and Vegas, but it doesn't really do anything for me.
-I started thinking about country music and that led me to think about comfort food, and for some reason I thought of the line "four and twenty blackbirds baked in a pie" from the the nursery rhyme "Sing a Song of Sixpence."
+I started thinking about country music and that led me to think about comfort food, and for some reason, I thought of the line "four and twenty blackbirds baked in a pie" from the nursery rhyme "Sing a Song of Sixpence."
 So I titled this album Blackbyrd Pye.

 7 comments: